-Every month, Lori Yates from Foxes Love Lemons takes a lesson she learned in culinary school, while working with some of the country’s best chefs, and brings it into the home kitchen, where her tips will help make you a faster, better, and more confident cook.
-Welcome to her column, Home Chef.
-Her post today is all about mastering the process of making hash browns at home–exactly the type you’d get in a diner.
+Lori Yates, from Foxes Love Lemons has worked with some of the country’s best chefs.
+Her tips will help make you a faster, better, and more confident cook.
+Her post today is all about mastering the process of making crispy hash browns at home–exactly the type you’d get in a diner.
 Pair them with one of our homemade breakfast recipes.

 Before I went to culinary school, I was just terrible at making breakfast.
 I could cook a perfect steak, make salad dressings from scratch, and bake a homemade chocolate cake.
 But ask me to cook breakfast, and you’d get a comically, ridiculously bad meal.
 Eggs were overcooked.
 Toast was burnt.
 And the biggest offense: hash browns were soggy.
 I now know that my problem was stirring.
 You shouldn’t stir if you want crispy hash browns.